The raw Wild West of Jackson Hole, Wyoming

 cabin at Mormon Row

 We finished off our exploration with a drive through Mormon Row.
 The settlers, sent from Salt Lake City to establish a new community, arrived in the 1890’s.
 Can you imagine being a child growing up here – your playground would be the Grand Tetons!
-We so enjoyed walking around this extinct town.
+We enjoyed walking around this extinct town.

 barn at mormon row

 At end of day, my sister graciously accommodated my Fall tradition.
 Every day, in the cooler months, I have a hot chocolate.
-It makes me happy.
+It makes me sublimely happy.
 So, we found Cocolove.

 interior of chocolate shop